GoogleCloudPlatform/berglas/README.md

     globally unique across all of Google Cloud.
 You can also create a bucket using the Google Cloud Console from the web.

+    **It is strongly recommended that you create a new bucket instead of using an existing one.
+Berglas should be the only entity managing IAM permissions on the bucket.**

     ```text
     gsutil mb -p ${PROJECT_ID} gs://${BUCKET_ID}